Reasons For The Pearl Harbor Attack

 Economic Sanctions and Resource Deprivation

 One of the primary reasons for the Pearl Harbor attack was Japan’s desperate need for natural resources to sustain its military campaigns.
 By the early 1940s, Japan had already expanded its empire across much of East Asia, including parts of China, French Indochina, and the Dutch East Indies.
-On the flip side, these conquests were not enough to meet Japan’s growing demands for oil, rubber, and other raw materials.
-The United States, a major supplier of these resources, imposed a series of economic sanctions in response to Japan’s aggressive actions That's the whole idea..
+That said, these conquests were not enough to meet Japan’s growing demands for oil, rubber, and other raw materials.
+The United States, a major supplier of these resources, imposed a series of economic sanctions in response to Japan’s aggressive actions The details matter here..

 Strategic Military Objectives